-Pursuant to Government Code Section 65302 (g), staff contacted the State Division of Mines and Geology and the State Office of Emergency Services to advise them that preparation of the County Safety Element was about to commence and to solicit advice concerning plan preparation.
+Pursuant to Government Code Section 65302 (g), staff contacted the State Division of Mines and Geology California Geological Survey of the Department of Conservation and the State Office of Emergency Services to advise them that preparation of the County Safety Element was about to commence and to solicit advice concerning plan preparation.
+Pursuant to Government Code Section 65302.5, staff contacted the State Board of Forestry and Fire and Alameda County Fire Department.
 In September 2012, drafts of the Safety Element were sent to their offices for consideration, and no further action is needed.